 Brad leaned against the doorframe with his legs crossed at the ankles.
 He waved a shimmering cellophane bag in the air that contained what appeared to be black velvet and web-patterned filmy fabric.
 “I got you a costume.”
 He shook the bag before him.

-“I am not wearing that
+“I am not wearing that… whatever it is!”

 “It’s a witch’s costume.
 That way you’ll get away with being grumpy the entire evening while the rest of us enjoy ourselves.”